DarkRTA/chronos/readme.md

 You will need the following dependencies:

-* `libncursesw`
 * `make`
 * latest stable `rustc`
 * any c compiler with c99 support.

 Get the submodules, edit the Makefile, then run `make`

-# Configuration:

-You are intended to configure darksplit by modifying its code.
-It is pointless to make binary packages of it for this reason.
-Nevertheless, most of the stuff that you'd want to modify is in `config.c`.

 # Licensing Info

-`darksplit` is licensed under the GNU GPL 2.0.
+`chronos` is licensed under the GNU GPL 2.0.
 See `./LICENSE` for the full details.